lykmapipo/js-export/README.md

 ```

 ## Export Engine
-`js-export` support additional export engines through plugins.
-To add new export engine do as below and implement `write` and `download` methods
+Additional export engines can be added as a plugins.
+It should implement `write` and `download` methods for it to be valid `export engine`.

 ```js
 var JSExport = require('js-export');